-Pulsed Light therapy is a non-invasive way to treat acne, and it results in a long remission time between treatments without drug-related side effects.
+Pulsed Light therapy is a non-invasive way to treat acne, and it results in a long remission time between treatments, without drug-related side effects.

-How Pulsed Light Therapy Is Performed
+How is Pulsed Light therapy performed?

-During your treatment, a specialist will guide the hand piece of the Palomar StarLux laser over the affected areas.
-The hand piece emits pulses of light, which penetrate your skin.
+During your treatment, a specialist will guide the handpiece of the Palomar StarLux laser over the affected areas.
+The handpiece emits pulses of light which penetrate your skin.
 This light kills the acne-causing bacteria in your skin, even the bacteria beneath the surface.

 When the hand piece is active, you will notice a flashing light, an audible tone, and a mild sensation on the skin.
 The laser feels like a rubber band is pulled back gently and snapped against the skin.
 The majority of patients find this sensation comfortable and not painful.